wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 *   **Message**: The message displayed to the user at the top of the contact form.

-*   **Message** Sent Heading: The message heading or title displayed to the user after the message has been sent.
+*   **Message Sent Heading**: The message heading or title displayed to the user after the message has been sent.

 *   **Message Sent Content**: The message content or body displayed to the user after the message has been sent.

 *   **Use this plugin’s default stylesheet**: The plugin comes with a default style sheet to make the form look nice for your user.
 Untick this if you want to use your theme’s stylesheet instead.
 The default stylesheet will simply not be linked in.

-*   **Use client side validation (Ajax)**: When ticked the contact form will be validated on the client giving your user instant feedback if they have filled the form in incorrectly.
-If you wish the form to be validated only on the server then untick this option.
+*   **Use client side validation (Ajax)**: When ticked the contact form will be validated and submitted on the client giving your user instant feedback if they have filled the form in incorrectly.
+If you wish the form to be validated and submitted only to the server then untick this option.

 *   **Use reCAPTCHA**: Tick this option if you wish your form to have a reCAPTCHA box.
 ReCAPTCHA helps to avoid spam bots using your form by checking that the form filler is actually a real person.
 To use reCAPTCHA you will need to get a some special keys from google https://www.google.com/recaptcha/admin/create.
 Once you have your keys enter them into the Public key and Private key boxes